Where Will Your Degree Take You?

 If you have chosen finance as your area of expertise for your career, then you are in luck.
 Analysis from the U.S. Bureau of Labor Statistics shows that employment for financial analysts is projected to grow faster than the average for all occupations between 2010 and 2020.
 You will have access to numerous opportunities both regionally and nationally, in a number of different financial career choices.
 Your knowledge in financial advising, management and analysis will give you an edge up on the competition.
 Below are just a few career opportunities that are available to finance majors:

-Auditor- Your job as a financial auditor is to provide review of companies’ financial statements and ensure that their public records are accurate and in compliance with existing legislation.
+Your job as a financial auditor is to provide reviews of companies’ financial statements and ensure that their public records are accurate and in compliance with existing legislation.
 You are responsible for developing financial reports for your company’s records as well as for tax preparation and more.

-As an administrative manager, you will be responsible to coordinate and direct the supportive services of an organization.
+As an administrative manager, you will be responsible for coordinating and directing the supportive services of an organization.
 Your responsibilities will vary, so you will be a very versatile asset to your organization.
 In your management position, you will have many specific career choices, ranging from Human Resources to sales and marketing.
 Here are several careers to consider if you are pursuing a degree in business management:

-Human Resources- Your job as a Human Resource manager or director puts you in charge of the policies and procedures used to run a company.
-You oversee and supervise multiple aspects of the business, including employee relations, insurance policies, orientation, hiring, and many more.
+Your job as a Human Resource manager or director puts you in charge of the policies and procedures used to run a company.
+You oversee and supervise multiple aspects of the business, including employee relations, insurance policies, orientation, hiring, and more.

 In the marketing business, you will determine the wants and needs of your customer and provide products and services that meet those needs.
 This takes research, development and personal relations on top of extensive knowledge about product development, sales, creativity and marketing communications.
 You have chosen a lucrative career that will continue to be an essential need for every business and organization.
 Here are some examples of careers that are possible with a marketing degree.